kanata-kan/nomadia-travels/docs/THEME_SCHEMA.md

 ```

 ✅ With this schema, any engineer can build new UI components following project-wide design rules, without digging into internal theme files.

+---

+# Updated to include new tokens and their usage in the project